12 Chemistry Research and Passion Project Ideas For High School Students

 2. Ocean acidification

-As the world moves towards global warming, we are seeing increasing concentration of carbon dioxide in the atmosphere.
-This constantly shifts the equilibrium of carbon dioxide in the atmosphere and the concentration of carbon dioxide in the ocean, forming an acidic compound that results in lowering the pH of the ocean gradually.
+As the world moves towards global warming, we are seeing increasing concentrations of carbon dioxide in the atmosphere.
+This constantly shifts the equilibrium of carbon dioxide in the atmosphere and the concentration of carbon dioxide in the ocean, forming an acidic compound that results in lowering the pH of the ocean.
 This can have detrimental effects on organisms that live there.
-This project could be used to do a deeper dive into the acidification rate of the ocean and examine potential impacts to specific organisms living in the ocean.
+This project could be used to do a deeper dive into the acidification rate of the ocean and examine potential impacts on specific organisms living in the ocean.

 Idea by chemistry research mentor Janson